joeattardi/picmo/README.md

 * `autoHide`: (boolean, default: `true`) Whether or not the picker should automatically be hidden when an emoji is clicked.

+* `autoFocusSearch`: (boolean: default: `true`) Whether or not to auto-focus the search field when the picker is shown.

 * `i18n`: An object containing localized messages to display in the UI.
 The values and their defaults are as follows:

 ```